 Some links in this article are affiliate links and if you click on them I will receive a small commission at no cost to you.

-We use a lot of tomato products at our house – soups, stews, salsas, casseroles…well, the list could go on for awhile.
-For years I’ve preserved our homegrown tomatoes in frozen tomato sauce, canned salsa and pizza sauce, and of course, Addictive Tomato Chutney.
+We use a lot of tomato products at our house for soups, stews, salsas, casseroles... the list could go on for awhile.

 However, a quick look at the ingredient list on a can of Rotel shows no sugar, just:

-What I found was the Minnesota Method for canning a tomato mixture.
+When I found the Minnesota Method for canning a tomato mixture I knew I could use it to create a safe for canning Rotel copycat.
 It is very clear that the ratio of tomatoes to low-acid ingredients has been tested as is and can't be increased, but that it is safe for water bath canning.

 However, I didn't want celery or onions - just chilies, so in adapting the recipe I omitted the 1-1/2 cups chopped celery and onions and increased the chilies by only 1/2 cup, so the total ratio of low-acid ingredients to the 12 cups of tomatoes went down from 2 cups to 1 cup.

 All this is to assure you that although I did technically increase the amount of chilies, I decreased the total low-acid ingredients overall, so this is actually a better, safer ratio than the original recipe.

 The ingredients are simple and straightforward, mimicking the Rotel ingredients:

 - Tomatoes - you can use any type you have, but paste/roma tomatoes will hold together better and produce a less runny product.

 - Mild Chili Peppers - Anaheim and poblano are the two I use - Hatch peppers would also work.